Dimitri Tiomkin: Film genres and other associations

 Many of his scores were for Western films, which were extremely popular in this period, and for which he is best remembered.
 His first Western was the King Vidor-directed Duel in the Sun (1946).
 In addition to High Noon, among his other Westerns were Giant (1956), Friendly Persuasion (1956), Gunfight at the O.K.
 Corral (1957), and Last Train from Gun Hill (1959).
 Rio Bravo (1959), The Alamo (1960), Circus World (1964) and The War Wagon (1967) were made with the involvement of John Wayne.
 Tiomkin received Oscar nominations for his scores in both Giant and The Alamo.
 He told TV host Gig Young that his aim in creating the score for Giant was to capture the "feelings of the great land and great state of Texas."

 Although influenced by European music traditions, Tiomkin was self-trained as a film composer.
 He scored many films of various genres, including historical dramas such as Cyrano de Bergerac (1950), The Fall of the Roman Empire (1964), and Great Catherine (1968); war movies such as The Court-Martial of Billy Mitchell (1955), The Guns of Navarone (1961), and Town Without Pity (1961); and suspense thrillers such as 36 Hours (1965).

 Tiomkin also wrote scores for four of Alfred Hitchcock's suspense dramas: Shadow of a Doubt (1943), Strangers on a Train (1951), I Confess (1953), and Dial M for Murder (1954).
 Here he used a lush style relying on solo violins and muted trumpets.
 He composed the score for the science fiction thriller The Thing from Another World (1951), which is considered his "strangest and most experimental score."
 He also worked with Howard Hawks on The Big Sky (1952) and Land of the Pharaohs (1955), with John Huston on The Unforgiven (1960), and with Nicholas Ray on 55 Days at Peking (1963).

 Television

 In addition to the cinema, Tiomkin composed for television, including such memorable theme songs as Rawhide (1959) and Gunslinger.
-(A cover version of the theme from Rawhide was performed in the musical film The Blues Brothers (1980); the in-joke that the composer was a Ukrainian-born Jewish American was lost on the crowd at the cowboy bar.)
 Although Tiomkin was hired to compose the theme for The Wild Wild West (1965), the producers rejected his music and subsequently hired Richard Markowitz as his replacement.

 Tiomkin also made a few cameo appearances on television programs.
 These include being the mystery challenger on What's My Line? and an appearance on Jack Benny's CBS program in December 1961, in which he attempted to help Benny write a song.
 He also appeared as a contestant on the October 20, 1955, episode of the TV quiz program You Bet Your Life, hosted by Groucho Marx.

 He composed the music to the song "Wild Is The Wind".
 It was originally recorded by Johnny Mathis for the film Wild Is the Wind (1957).